forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## Significance of Peace and Effects and Dangers of War

-### Refs Significance of Peace and Effects and Dangers of War
-[in consideration]

 * Prevent losses and suffering.
 War is brutal and human rights are violated.
 * War can divide people.
+It often does.
-* War can have risks associated and escalate.
+* War has risks associated and can escalate.

 ### Nuclear Risks of War